St. Helena Ebony

 Repotting - When the plants are 2-3 months old, transplant them to a larger container.
 Transplant carefully to avoid letting the soil ball break apart, which can damage the roots.
 Watering the soil before repotting will help avoid this.
 For the first week after repotting, give no direct sun.

 Feeding - For the first 2 months i recommend giving weekly feedings with liquid fertilizer at a diluted dose (about 1/4 to 1/8 strength).
 Hydroponic fertilizer is ideal for young seedlings, because it complete and easily absorbed.
-Once they are 2 months old, you may switch to a slow-release, granular fertilizer, following the dosage on the package.
+Once they are 2 months old, you may switch to a granular fertilizer.
+Use a general-purpose fertilizer that contains micronutrients, and follow the dosage on the package.
 The plant has average fertilize requirements.

 Climate - The temperature on their island is mild all year, rarely getting above 85° F (29°C).
 It's possible that the plant may not thrive if the temperature consistently gets above 85 degrees, particularly if nights are warm.
 It tolerates winter temperatures in the 30s (2°C), but i don't know if it can take more than a light frost.
 I recommend protecting it from frost.